Property Tax Exemptions for Senior Citizens and Disabled People

 - Spanish / Español

-6230EN - The property tax exemption is a way to lower the property taxes you have to pay by exempting all excess levies (like school construction bonds and other levies passed by voters) and sometimes part of regular levies on your home.
-The program does not apply to property where you do not live a majority of the time, or to more than one acre surrounding your home.
+The property tax exemption is a way to lower your property taxes by exempting (excusing you from) all extra levies, like school construction bonds and other levies passed by voters, and sometimes part of regular levies on your home.
+Publication #6230EN

 - Am I eligible?